 Description of application vulnerability

 A vulnerability can occur if an attempt has been made to activate a thread, but a programming error or the lack of some resource prevents the activation from completing.
 The activating thread may not have sufficient visibility or awareness into the execution of the activated thread to determine if the activation has been successful.
-The unrecognized activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by the unactivated thread.
-This may cause the other thread(s) to wait forever for some event from the unactivated thread, or may cause an unhandled event or exception in the other threads.
+The unrecognized activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by a not yet activated thread.
+This may cause the other thread(s) to wait forever for some event from the not yet activated thread, or may cause an unhandled event or exception in the other threads.

-Cross References
+Related coding guidelines

-CWE[8]: 364.
+CWE [7]: 364.
 Signal Handler Race Condition

-Hoare C.A.R., Communicating Sequential Processes[16], Holzmann G., The SPIN Model Checker: Principles and Reference Manual[19]

-Larsen, Peterson, Wang, Model Checking for Real-Time Systems[33]

-Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652:2012 Information Technology – Programming Languages – Ada [1]
+See also Hoare C.A.R [12], Holzmann G., [15], Larsen, Peterson, and Wang [26], and the Ravenscar Tasking Profile, specified in D.13 of ISO/IEC 8652:2012 Information Technology – Programming Languages – Ada [1]

 Mechanism of Failure

-The context of the problem is that all threads except the main thread are activated by program steps of another thread.
+The context of the problem is that thread activation occurs for all threads except the main thread by program steps of another thread.
 The activation of each thread requires that dedicated resources be created for that thread, such as a thread stack, thread attributes, and communication ports.

+If all activation in a program is static activation, static analysis can determine exactly how many threads will be created and how much resource, in terms of memory, processors, CPU cycles, priority ranges and inter-thread communication structures, will be needed by the executing program before the program begins.
+If the activation of any thread in the program is dynamic activation, then runtime queries are required to determine if all threads successfully started.

 If insufficient resources remain when the activation attempt is made, the activation will fail.
 Similarly, if there is a program error in the activated thread or if the activated thread detects an error that causes it to terminate before beginning its main work, then it may appear to have failed during activation.
-When the activation is static, resources have been preallocated, so activation failure because of a lack of resources will not occur.
+When static task activation occurs, resources have been preallocated, so activation failure because of a lack of resources will not occur.
 However, errors may occur for reasons other than resource allocation and the results of an activation failure will be similar.
+If the activation is dynamic activation, the resources are allocation from the dynamic computational resources such as dynamic memory (heap).

 If the activating thread waits for each activated thread, then the activating thread will likely be notified of activation failures (if the particular construct or capability supports activation failure notification) and can be programmed to take alternate action.
 If notification occurs but alternate action is not programmed, then the program will execute erroneously.
-If the activating thread is loosely coupled with the activated threads, and the activating thread does not receive notification of a failure to activate, then it may wait indefinitely for the unactivated thread to do its work or may make wrong calculations because of incomplete data.
+If the activating thread is loosely coupled with one or more not yet activated threads, and the activating thread does not receive notification of a failure to activate, then it may wait indefinitely for the not yet activated thread to do its work or may make wrong calculations because of incomplete data.

 Activation of a single thread is a special case of activations of collections of threads simultaneously.
 This paradigm (activation of collections of threads) can be used in languages that parallelise calculations and create anonymous threads to execute each slice of data.
 In such situations, the activating thread is unlikely to individually monitor each activated thread, so a failure of some to activate without explicit notification to the activating thread can result in erroneous calculations.